NDIS participants in residential aged care

 NDIS Provider Registration

-RAC providers with NDIS participants at 1 December 2020 have been automatically registered as NDIS providers under the class of support (also known as registration group) 0115 - Assistance with daily life tasks in a group or shared living arrangement.
+RAC providers with NDIS participants at 1 December 2020 were automatically registered as NDIS providers under the class of support (also known as registration group) 0115 - Assistance with daily life tasks in a group or shared living arrangement.

-RAC providers have been sent a certificate of registration from the NDIS Commission.
+RAC providers were sent a certificate of registration from the NDIS Commission in December 2020.
 The certificate of registration includes details of the registration, including the period for which the registration is in force and any conditions that apply to the registration.

 Registration Renewal Requirements

-RAC providers that have been automatically registered with the NDIS Commission are not required to immediately undertake the audit process against relevant NDIS Practice Standards that is required of new applicants for NDIS provider registration.
+RAC providers that were automatically registered with the NDIS Commission did not need to immediately undertake the audit process against relevant NDIS Practice Standards that is required of new applicants for NDIS provider registration.